 Real Prompt Examples

-- "Can you write a thriller about a kidnapping?" — Might trigger warning
+- "Can you write a thriller about a kidnapping?" — this content may violate chat gpt

 - "What are symptoms of depression?" — Might trigger warning